HOT SPRINGS ARKANSAS AREA LAKES FISHING REPORTS

 Lake Ouachita Lake Elevation:

-(Updated 4-16-2014) Trader Bill's Outdoor Sports in Hot Springs said the water temperature is in the lower 60s, and the lake level is full.
-Black bass are bedding on the lower end of the lake.
-Good fish are being caught on floating worms, jerk baits and Carolina rigs.
+(Updated 4-23-2014) Trader Bill's Outdoor Sports in Hot Springs said the surface water temperature is in the 60's and the lake level is at normal spring pool.
+The water is stained from the recent rain, but is clearing up slowly.
+Black bass are bedding all over the lake.
+Good fish are being caught on floating worms, jerkbaits and Carolina-rigged lizards and bush hogs.
 Most fish are being caught in 5 feet of water and less.
-Crappie are shallow also and being caught around brush in 6 feet of water and less.
-White bass are on the end of their run in major creeks.
+Crappie also are shallow and are being caught around brush in 6 feet of water and less.
+White bass are finishing up their run in the major creeks.

 For weekly flow releases from Carpenter Dam, visit www.entergy.com/hydro.